 Mass Customization Expert and Consultant

-Dave Gardner has been helping manufacturers implement mass customization since the early 1980s—before the expression “mass customization” was coined by Stan Davis in his best-selling book Future Perfect back in 1987.
+Dave Gardner is a Mass Customization Expert and Consultant, making the complex simple around people, process, and technology.
+He’s as been helping manufacturers implement mass customization since the early 1980s—before the expression “mass customization” was coined by Stan Davis in his best-selling book Future Perfect back in 1987.

 Some would suggest that you merely need to purchase product configurator software and, voilà, you’re in the mass customization business.
 Hogwash!